ta-ho/GTA-Crime/CONSTRUCTION.md

 - Make 'Scripts' folder in 'Grand Theft Auto V' folder
 - Copy 'GTAVisionNative' files and necessary files created from construction code to 'Scripts' folder
 - Set the 'gta_config.ini' file and copy to 'Scripts' folder
+- In 'gta_config.ini', you can change various parameters such as save path, number of frames, occurrence events, and weather.

 ## Running GTA5
 - Press 'PageUp' to activate plugin.